Timeline of the universe, courtesy of NASA. (I added

 In the middle of an atom, protons and neutrons are held together by little fellows called, appropriately enough, gluons (the little squiggly lines in the picture below).
 Peer inside the protons and neutrons and you’ll find even tinier particles called quarks (not to be confused with the ugly Ferengi who ran the bar on Star Trek: Deep Space Nine).

 Here’s the thing: these little particles seem to change in all sorts of weird ways when you excite them.
 At higher energies, they can even become something entirely different.
-At the highest possible energy — this is critical — scientists believe that they lose their identities entirely.
+At the highest possible energy — this is critical — scientists wonder if they wouldn’t all be the same.
+They’d all lose their identities.

 A Proton is two ups and one down quark.
 The colors